Electrical Engineering, B.S.

 SLU's B.S. degree in electrical engineering is designed to give students the tools they need to excel regardless of the industry in which they choose to work.

 Electrical engineering students benefit from many internship and career opportunities.
 Students are encouraged and assisted in obtaining summer internships in local, national and international companies through SLU’s Career Services.
-Undergraduate students have opportunities to conduct research with School of Science and Engineering College faculty during the summer, fall and spring semesters.
+Undergraduate students have opportunities to conduct research with School of Science and Engineering faculty during the summer, fall and spring semesters.

 The program supports many club activities that involve electrical engineering practice as part of their activities.
 These include IEEE, autonomous mobile robotics, cube satellite design, AUVSI autonomous flight and others.
 These extracurricular activities enhance the lessons learned in the classroom and help students gain invaluable experience that will prepare them for their careers after graduation.